 - Reduces cellulite and/or stretch marks

 My favorite brand of collagen is called Further Food.
-It’s high quality, woman-owned and operated company.
+It’s a high-quality, woman-owned, and operated company.

 Adaptogens are non-toxic herbs that help your body adapt to stress.